TrainWeb.org Facebook Page

 Cole Avenue.

 The Capitol Building of the State of Maine.
-We headed south to Gardiner.
+We drove south to Gardiner.

 The Gardiner Maine Central station built in 1911.

-The 2,200 foot Maine Central Railroad lift bridge in Bath named Carlton Bridge.
-It was a joint railroad/highway bridge but the highway deck has been abandoned.
+At Bath was the 2,200 foot Maine Central Railroad lift bridge named Carlton Bridge, a joint railroad/highway bridge but the highway deck has been abandoned.

 RETURN TO THE MAIN PAGE